 Massage & Chronic Pain

-Millions of people throughout the world battle chronic pain.
-While many think of it as just some mild achiness or soreness somewhere that comes and goes on a regular basis, those who live with it every day know it is far more than that.
-The pain can be debilitating and can take a toll on many other aspects of life.
+Every day millions of people worldwide battle chronic pain.
+While many think of chronic pain as a mild achiness or soreness that comes and goes on a regular basis, those who live with it every day know it is far more than that.
+Chronic pain can be debilitating and can take a toll on many other aspects of life.

-People can experience a widespread pain that can affect numerous areas of the body, such as that associated with Fibromyalgia or Chronic Myofascial Pain Syndrome.
+People that battle chronic pain experience a widespread pain that can affect numerous areas of the body, such as that associated with Fibromyalgia or Chronic Myofascial Pain Syndrome.
 Others may experience chronic pain more specifically isolated to an area, due to an injury or surgery.

 No matter the cause, this persistent pain over months and years can affect so much more than just the physical body.
 Depression and chronic fatigue can often accompany the pain.
 Knowing that certain everyday activities are going to hurt has a major impact on a person’s mood.
 And the not knowing is just as powerful.
 Some days you may be able to go about your normal activities without much pain, and others are unbearable.
 Sometimes during those days with little to no pain, you’re still constantly thinking in the back of your mind “I’m going to pay for this tomorrow”.